kuspia/Striver_SDE-shortnotes-/README.md

 <details>

 > The idea is straightforward: use BFS to traverse the graph.
 When a node is dequeued, mark it as visited.
 Then, for each adjacent node, if it hasn’t been visited, mark it as visited, set its parent to the current node, and enqueue it.
-If the adjacent node is already visited, ensure it isn’t the parent of the current node.
-This approach helps in keeping track of the tree structure and avoiding cycles in the traversal.
+If the adjacent node is already visited, ensure it isn’t the parent of the current node, to return `1`

 ```cpp
 class Solution {